Micropolyspora faeni, IgG Antibodies, Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Micropolyspora faeni is a causative agent of hypersensitivity pneumonitis (HP).
+Micropolyspora faeni is one of the causative agents of hypersensitivity pneumonitis (HP).
 Other causative microorganisms include Thermoactinomyces vulgaris and Aspergillus fumigatus.
+The development of HP caused by Micropolyspora faeni is accompanied by an immune response to Micropolyspora faeni antigens with production of IgG antibodies.
 While the immunopathogenesis of HP is not known, several immune mechanisms are postulated to play a role, including both cellular and humoral mechanisms.(1)

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-IgG antibodies to Micropolyspora faeni are detectable in healthy individuals, and the presence of antibodies is not sufficient to establish the diagnosis of HP caused by exposure to this antigen.
+IgG antibodies to Micropolyspora faeni, Thermoactinomyces vulgaris, or Aspergillus fumigatus may be found in sera from healthy individuals; the presence of these specific antibodies is not sufficient to establish the diagnosis of hypersensitivity pneumonitis (HP).

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.